gmschroe/temporal-stability-abnormalities/README.md

     # install the dependencies
     python -m pip install -r requirements.txt

-When you you are finished running the code, you can deactivate the environment by either closing the shell/terminal or using the shell command
+When you finish running the code, you can deactivate the environment by either closing the shell/terminal or using the shell command

     deactivate